Almost everyone needs some kind of Dremel tool, i.e. a mini

 some specific purpose.
 The way these things accumulate, I'm quite convinced

 they multiply when left on their own unsupervised!
 So do away with the silly holders that came with the Dremel tool or its accessory kit; they'll fill up in no time flat!
 Get a couple of fishing tackle boxes with movable compartment walls instead.
 Those will also hold the screwdrivers, Allen keys and wrenches you'll constantly need when working with the drill stand and compound table.
 I think mine are Plano ProLatch 3620 boxes—as if the brand really matters, but these have rather good dividing walls which actually stay in place, unlike some I've seen.
 The vise, step clamps, eccentric clamp, and a bunch of other accessories e.g. an engineer's square, steel spacer blocks, extra profile nuts and screws, and custom clamps, live in a refrigerator storage box.
 Although the vise came in a handsome wooden box with a molded foam interior, I found its lid stiff and difficult to open.
 Also, the sizeable box would hold only the vise, and nothing else!
-This cheap plastic box will hold other bits and pieces as well, and is much more convenient in all respects. |
+This cheap plastic box will hold other bits and pieces as well, and is much more convenient in all respects.
+I bought another one for the dividing head and its accessories. |

 |